RT-Thread/rtthread-manual-doc/filesystem/README.md

 3. Create a block device on the memory.
 4. Format the block device.
 5. Mount the block device to the DFS directory.
-6. When the file system is no longer in use, you can uninstall it.
+6. When the file system is no longer in use, you can unmount it.

 ### Initialize the DFS Component